mvdh7/pytzer/docs/modules/props.md

-title: Universal ionic properties

 # Introduction

 *The casual user has no need to explicitly call this module.*

-The `pytzer.props` module contains functions that retrieve the universal properties of ions and electrolytes.
+**pytzer.props** module contains functions that retrieve the universal properties of ions and electrolytes.
 By *universal*, we mean that these do not change depending on the exact model set-up, unlike the Pitzer model coefficients.

 ## pytzer.props.charges